 Even when you are having a scan that requires an injection or a drink and other preparation, the length of the scan itself (in other words the amount of time you are in the CT scanner machine) is usually under 10 minutes.

 As is the case with most tests and medications prescribed by your doctor, CT does have risks that cannot be avoided.
-These risks however, can be minimised by the highly trained staff at the hospital or radiology practice you are attending.
+These risks, however, will be minimised by the highly trained staff at the hospital or radiology practice you are attending.

 Minimising risks from radiation include making sure that every CT scanner in use is regularly maintained and calibrated (tested and set to ensure accuracy) by specialised technicians.
 This is required by State and Federal laws.
 In addition, radiographers are trained to use the lowest possible radiation dose to achieve quality images that will allow the radiologist to make an accurate diagnosis of your problem.

-Radiation is only on while the scan is being performed and there is no radiation remaining in the room or in your body after the test.
+Radiation is only on while the scan is being carried out, and there is no radiation remaining in the room or in your body after the test.

-People who are allergic to the iodinated contrast used in CT may get some of the following symptoms:
+People who are allergic to the iodinated contrast used in CT may have some of the following symptoms:

 After the test, you should be able to eat and drink as normal and resume regular activities.
-If you do feel any of these symptoms after your scan, it is important to tell the radiographer or nurse immediately.
-If these feelings come on after leaving the hospital or radiology practice, you should return there immediately (if this is close by) or attend the nearest doctor or emergency department.
+If you do feel any of these symptoms during or after your scan, it is important to tell the radiographer or nurse immediately.
+If these feelings come on after leaving the hospital or radiology practice, you should return there immediately (if the department is open and is close by), or attend the nearest doctor or emergency department.

 Please see Iodine-containing contrast medium (ICCM) for further information regarding the risks of contrast medium.

 CT scans are a fast, effective and accurate way of assisting your doctor to make a diagnosis and treat your condition.
-They are readily accessible throughout most of Australia and can usually be performed quite soon after referral.
+They are readily accessible throughout most of Australia and can usually be carried out quite soon after referral.

-In Australia, CT must be performed by radiographers (also known as medical imaging technologists).The CT scans are interpreted by radiologists who will examine the images taken by the radiographers in great detail and write a report that is sent to your doctor.
+In Australia, CT must be carried out by radiographers (also known as medical imaging technologists).The CT scans are interpreted by radiologists who will examine the images taken by the radiographers in great detail and write a report that is sent to your doctor.

-CT may be done at most registered hospitals and private radiology practices in Australia.
-Your doctor may refer you to a particular hospital or radiology practice but you can generally take the request your doctor has given you to a facility that suits your location and finances.
+CT may be carried out at most registered hospitals and private radiology practices in Australia.
+Your doctor may refer you to a particular hospital or radiology practice, but you can generally take the request your doctor has given you to a facility that suits your location and finances.
 If you have had a previous CT scan of the same part of the body, it is useful to go back to the same department so that the radiologist can compare the old and new scans together.

-The exception to this is if you are having a highly specialised type of CT (e.g. scanning of a child or baby, coronary artery CT scanning or CT colonography) because not every CT scanning facility is able to do these specialised types of tests.
-When you make your appointment, you will be asked what type of scan you need to have and will be told if they are able to perform that particular type of scan.
+The exception to this is if you are having a highly specialised type of CT (e.g. scanning of a child or baby, coronary artery CT scanning or CT colonography), because not every CT scanning facility is able to do these specialised types of tests.
+When you make your appointment, you will be asked what type of scan you need to have and will be told if they are able to carry out that particular type of scan